agokrani/aideml/README.md

 [![Discord](https://dcbadge.vercel.app/api/server/Rq7t8wnsuA?compact=true&style=flat)](https://discord.gg/Rq7t8wnsuA)&ensp;
 [![Twitter Follow](https://img.shields.io/twitter/follow/WecoAI?style=social)](https://twitter.com/WecoAI)&ensp;

+---

+> **⚠️ Note:** This is a **fork** of the original AIDE project, introducing **Copilot Mode** via the CLI.
+The Copilot Mode allows you to interact with AIDE in a more collaborative way directly from your terminal.
+> **Currently, Copilot Mode is not supported in the Web UI, but a better UI is coming soon!**
+> This fork remains **compatible** with the original AIDE repository, but **Copilot Mode is unavailable** when running the original version.

+---

 AIDE is an LLM agent that generates solutions for machine learning tasks just from natural language descriptions of the task.

 AIDE is the state-of-the-art agent on OpenAI's [MLE-bench](https://arxiv.org/pdf/2410.07095), a benchmark composed of 75 Kaggle machine learning tasks, where we achieved four times more medals compared to the runner-up agent architecture.